nerds-and-company/docker-heroku-elixir/README.md

-# docker-heroku-elixir
+# Docker image for Heroku Elixir

-Docker image for Heroku Elixir
+Usage: `FROM nerdsandcompany/docker-heroku-elixir`